smbrink/P7-Baseball-Data-Visualization/README.md

 Design,
 I choose to show scatter/line plots to visualize the correlation in batting average and home run totals due to the height and weight of the given baseball players.
 I decided to use buttons to switch between the plots so the audience could control what plot they were seeing.

+I created a data set with weight_bin to put all the different weights in to help declutter the weight x axis.
+It really helped smooth out the chart and also made it look alot cleaner.

 Feedback